SilverLineFramework/applauncher-runtime/README.md

 # Sideload Runtime

-A Runtime that sideloads modules.
+A Runtime that sideloads Modules (Modules are a [Silverline Framework](https://github.com/SilverLineFramework) concept).
 With this runtime, Modules can be started in containers to run standalone python interpreters or WASM runtimes (instead of directly on WASM micro-processes).

 The purpose of this runtime is two-fold: (i) allow container/based applications to be managed by Silverline and (2) prototype different aspects of Silverline runtimes.